Liquib treats an image as if it were a fluid. It produces the sort of

 possible to create and store Custom

 Sequons that perform your own favorite action sequences.
-The
+The button

 - Liquib effects can optionally be reflected onto mirroring panels